Q: What are your safety protocols?

 -- Bag checks during Camper check in day.

-- CampOUT has zero tolerance for discrimination.
+- CampOUT has zero tolerance for discrimination and bullying.

 -CampOUT Florida has the expectations for all staff and campers to treat everyone in the camp community with respect at all times.